Skip to main content

 Auditing Framework

-Audits and statutory assurance services are required under the Auditors Act to be performed in accordance with generally accepted auditing and assurance practices.
-The ISAs are acknowledged as binding standards under this legal requirement.
-ISA and other IAASB pronouncements are adopted as issued and translated into Norwegian.
+Audits and statutory assurance services are required to be performed in accordance with generally accepted auditing and assurance practices.
+In practice, International Standards on Auditing (ISA) and other pronouncements issued by the International Auditing and Assurance Standards Board (IAASB) are applied as issued and translated into Norwegian.

 • Regulation of Accountancy Profession

-The Auditors Act of 2020 regulates public accountants (statutory auditors) authorized to perform statutory audits and assurance services in Norway.
-The Act establishes the initial and continuing professional education requirements to obtain a license, license withdrawals, and the applicable ethical requirements.
+The Auditors Act of 2020 regulates statutory auditors authorized to perform statutory audits and certain assurance services in Norway.
+The Act establishes the requirements for entry into the profession, continuing professional development, independence and ethical obligations, quality assurance, public oversight, and investigation and disciplinary procedures.

 • Audit Oversight Arrangements

-The Financial Supervisory Authority of Norway (FSA) is the independent oversight authority responsible for supervising auditors in Norway.
-The FSA's responsibilities are described in the
+The Financial Supervisory Authority of Norway (FSA) is the independent public oversight authority responsible for the supervision of statutory auditors and audit firms in Norway.
+Its authority is established under the Financial Supervision Act and the Auditors Act of 2020.

-FSA is a member of the International Forum of Independent Audit Regulators.
+The FSA is a member of the International Forum of Independent Audit Regulators (IFIAR).

 • Professional Accountancy Organizations